Where to Kayak in South Australia

 This area is ideal for day adventures or overnight trips.
 The Katarapko Creek is so varied from open lagoons to narrow and highly dense creeks.
 This area can be found near the Loxton irrigation Area.

-This area of the Murray runs for 70kms, plentiful with redgums lining the banks and an abundance of wildlife.
+This area of the Murray runs for 70 kilometres, plentiful with red gums lining the banks and an abundance of wildlife.

-West Lakes is one of the most popular areas of Adelaide to Paddle and is a great training lake with a 2000m rowing/canoeing course which is used for training and events.
+West Lakes is one of the most popular areas of Adelaide to paddle and is a great training lake with a 2000 metre rowing/canoeing course which is used for training and events.

 This Lake has many launch points, including beaches and boat ramps.
 We would recommend Aquatic Reserve off Bower Rd, Dotterei Reserve on Dotterei Drive and Oarsman Reserve off Military Road.